dan-leo/masters/thesis/v8/4_results.md

 [](../../code/tests/box/intervalEstECL1.png)

 \begin{figure}[ht]
   \subfloat[The figure shows estimated telemetry interval using energy measurements from Appendix \ref{appendix_measured}.
 ZTE, Ericsson and Huawei require messages to be sent within every 5 minutes to an hour to last a year on a 9.36 Wh battery (AA-sized), while Nokia requires a telemetry interval around 10 hours.
-In these measurements, Quectel shows better values than Ublox.]{
+In these measuremed estimations, Quectel shows better values than Ublox.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering